 A.1.1 Introduction

 Vortex-induced vibration (VIV) is an important response for the design of systems in areas with substantial currents.
 VIV is an interactive load/response in which vortex shedding of flow around bluff bodies, when occurring at resonant frequencies of the body, is capable of exciting resonant system response.
-It is a feedback and lock-in phenomenon, wherein the motion of the body increases and correlates the vortex shedding.
+It is a feedback and lock-in phenomenon, wherein the motion of the body increases and correlate with the vortex shedding.
 Depending on the system, the response can be onerous in generating high loads and/or stress.
 Because of the continuous nature of the response, the number of cycles possible, and the duration of some current events, high fatigue damage due to VIV is often a concern.
-In addition to the dynamic response, when a system is experiencing a VIV response the steady drag coefficients are also generally increased, leading to increased mean loads due to currents.
+In addition to the dynamic response, when a system is experiencing a VIV response, the steady drag coefficients are also generally increased, leading to increased mean loads due to currents.

 VIV is especially a concern for long slender members of bluff cross-section (e.g., risers and tendons).
 For these members, the VIV response is typically a transverse modal response.
 The issues in this type of response include bending stress fatigue, increased drag loads, and the end effects that transmit loads into either wellheads or foundation piles, and into the TLP hull.

 The other area of significant VIV concern is the excitation of the hull in sway resonant motion.
 This has primarily been thought to be a concern for single column structures such as spars and single column TLP’s, but recent tests have also shown VIV response of multi-column structures.
-This has included square column as well as round column structures.
+This includes square columns as well as round column structures.
 Hull VIV for TLP’s is not generally a strength issue, as it might be for a catenary moored structure, but does have implications for maximum offset and for riser response and fatigue.

 VIV is currently a topic of much research.
 References for the basic phenomena of VIV may be found in review articles by Williamson and Govardhan (2004) [246], Sarpkaya (1979) [216] and (2004) [217], Griffin and Ramberg (1982) [149], Bearman (1984) [98], Parkinson (1989) [204]; in a book chapter by Anagnostopoulos (2002) [88].
 Books on VIV include Blevins (1990) [100], Naudascher and Rockwell (1994) [197], and Sumer and Fredsøe (1997) [229].
 Additional useful references include Barltrop (1991) [96], Vandiver (1993) [238] and Vandiver, Allen and Li (1996) [239].